nataliausoltseva/RecipeMe/README.md

 ## Roadmap:
 - Implement and update the design of the application.
-- Add split view based on the type
-- Implement delete functionality
+- Implement Docker image build job on Github that would be triggered every time a change is commited/merged to **main** branch.
-- Add functionality of increasing or decreasing the portion which results in the updated list of ingredients.
+- ~~Add functionality of increasing or decreasing the portion which results in the updated list of ingredients.~~
 - Make a companion watch app.
 - Look into Gemini integration so that when asking to look for a recipe, it looks through this app first.
 - Ability to have "Cooking mode" so that the phone screen does not turn off.